JahnaviPathi/mathrumurthyconstruction/README.md

-﻿# Construction-Website
+﻿# MathrumurthyConstruction-Website

 A modern, responsive construction website leveraging HTML, CSS, Bootstrap, and SCSS for streamlined design and optimal performance.

 ## Project Overview

 This project is built using HTML, CSS, SCSS, and Bootstrap to ensure a responsive and visually appealing design.
-The website has been deployed and is accessible at [Construction Website Netlify](https://construction-website-project.netlify.app/) and [Construction Website GitHub Pages](https://rajkamalbanjare96.github.io/construction-website/).
+The website has been deployed and is accessible at [Construction Website Netlify](https://construction-website-project.netlify.app/) , [Construction Website GitHub Pages](https://github.com/JahnaviPathi/mathrumurthyconstruction). and [Construction Website](https://mathrumurthyconstructions.in/)

 ## Features